-(1) Contract with the Treasurer to expend funds through programs implemented by the Treasurer, if the expenditure is consistent with all of the requirements of this article and Article 1 (commencing with Section 44270).
+1 consistent with all of the requirements of this article and Article 2 1 (commencing with Section 44270).

-- (2) Contract with small business financial development corporations established by the Governor's Office of Business and Economic Development to expend funds through the Small Business Loan Guarantee Program if the expenditure is consistent with all of the requirements of this article and Article 1 (commencing with Section 44270). - (3) Advance funds, pursuant to an agreement with the commission, to any of the following: - (A) A public entity. - (B) A recipient to enable it to make advance payments to a public entity that is a subrecipient of the funds and under a binding and enforceable subagreement with the recipient. - (C) An administrator of a block grant program. (h) - (k) The commission shall collaborate with entities that have expertise in workforce development to implement the workforce development components of this section, including, but not limited to, the California Workforce Development Board, the Employment Training Panel, the Employment Development Department, and the Division of Apprenticeship Standards. - 25 SEC.
-3. Section 44272.1 is added to the Health and Safety 26 Code, to read: - 44272.1. (a) On and after January 1, 2025, the commission shall expend at least 50 percent of the moneys appropriated to the Clean Transportation Program on programs and projects that directly benefit or serve residents of disadvantaged and low-income communities and low-income Californians, and at least 50 percent of the funds for tangible location-based investments shall be expended in disadvantaged and low-income communities.
-Any of the moneys used for investments that fulfill both criteria shall count toward both requirements. - (b) Eligible programs and projects that meet the equity criteria described in subdivision (a) may include, but are not limited to, any of the following: - 39 (1) Programs that fill gaps in the equitable distribution of 40 light-duty charging infrastructure identified pursuant to Section
+- (2) Contract with small business financial development corporations established by the Governor's Office of Business and Economic Development to expend funds through the Small Business Loan Guarantee Program if the expenditure is consistent with all of the requirements of this article and Article 1 (commencing with Section 44270). - 9 (3) Advance funds, pursuant to an agreement with the 10 commission, to any of the following: - (A) A public entity. - (B) A recipient to enable it to make advance payments to a public entity that is a subrecipient of the funds and under a binding and enforceable subagreement with the recipient. - (C) An administrator of a block grant program. - (k) The commission shall collaborate with entities that have expertise in workforce development to implement the workforce development components of this section, including, but not limited to, the California Workforce Development Board, the Employment Training Panel, the Employment Development Department, and the Division of Apprenticeship Standards.

+22 SEC.
+3.

+- SEC.
+4. Section 44272.1 is added to the Health and Safety Code, to read: - 44272.1. (a) On and after January 1, 2025, the commission shall expend at least 50 percent of the moneys appropriated to the Clean Transportation Program on programs and projects that directly benefit or serve residents of disadvantaged and low-income communities and low-income Californians, and at least 50 percent of the funds for tangible location-based investments shall be expended in disadvantaged and low-income communities.
+Any of the moneys used for investments that fulfill both criteria shall count toward both requirements. - (b) Eligible programs and projects that meet the equity criteria described in subdivision (a) may include, but are not limited to, any of the following: - (1) Programs that fill gaps in the equitable distribution of light-duty charging infrastructure identified pursuant to Section 25231 of the Public Resources Code, including programs deploying charging or refueling stations at low-income residential and multiunit dwelling locations.